Psykotikism/Mutant_Tanks/README.md

 **Mi.Cura** - For reporting issues, suggesting ideas, and overall support.

-**KasperH** - For reporting issues, suggesting ideas, and overall support.
+**KasperH** - For Hungarian translations, reporting issues, suggesting ideas, and overall support.

 **emsit** - For reporting issues, helping with parts of the code, and suggesting ideas.